 6) What type of software and tools will I be working with while driving on the road?

-While preparing for the actual trucking job interview questions, there are other areas you should also give importance too.
+While preparing for the actual trucking job interview questions, you should also give importance to other areas.
 For instance, you need to dress to impress for ultimate success.
 Even though, as a truck driver, you will MOST likely be in casual clothing (because this will help you be comfortable when on the road), you need to present yourself as entirely professional during the interview.
-Hence appearance is everything in this situation, and you most certainly want to play the part in showing you are committed and serious for the job at hand.
+Hence appearance is everything in this situation, and you most certainly want to play the part in showing you are committed and serious about the job at hand.

 Secondly, don’t forget the firm handshake accompanied by a nice friendly smile.
 These two gestures signal a sense of respect towards the interviewer and within the professional community.

 Finally, don’t forget to be thankful at the end of the interview.
 Thank the interviewer for the time they have taken out to see you.
 That will help conclude the interview on an excellent impressionable note.